norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-Click on the legend to see each individual line clearly.
+For the line plots above, feel free to interact (double click) with the legend to view each line clearly.

 ## Assessment of Missingness